Samuel Beckett Bridge at Christmas 3 days in Dublin

 Living history actors play the part of servants, part of the Castle Ward Georgian Christmastide celebration.
 Photo: Castle Ward – National Trust Facebook.

-Regular admission charges to the house apply but the event itself is free to attend.
+Regular admission charges to the house apply.

 Dublin’s New Year Festival